In an afternoon/layover: Uber to Venice Beach or Manhattan Beach and enjoy the great weather!

 LA City Hall: the iconic building has been in countless movies.
 For an incredible and free view of the surrounding area, take the elevators to the 23rd floor (takes 3 different elevators to get there).
 Make sure to bring your photo ID and tell the security guards you are going to the top floor for the view.
 The nearby Grand Park is quite nice and hosts political rallies and cultural festivals.

 Dodger Stadium- located in Chavez Ravine just north of downtown.
 Somehow, Dodger Stadium is the 3rd oldest ballpark in MLB.
 The crowds are rowdy once they show up in the 3rd inning.
-Food options are have improved, but most people go for the Dodger Dog, which is just a hot dog.
+Food options are have improved, but most people go for the Dodger Dog, which is a very average hot dog.

 Disney Hall: Frank Gehry-designed home of the LA Philharmonic